 But does that mean Romney is out of the ethical woods?
 Sorry, no.

 Besides not being a racist, it means: Romney has a moral sense that is not guided by church dogma or senior church authorities.
-Most people do -- it's why everyday American Christians (and allied faithful) don't, say, stone adulterers at Club Med or burn witches hanging out at Burning Man.
+That is consistent with most people -- a self-managed internal moral sense, separate from "teachings," is why everyday American Christians (and allied faithful) don't, say, stone adulterers at Club Med or burn witches hanging out (conveniently) at Burning Man.

-And there's the rub.
-It Romney says his choices are guided by faith, and not open to discussion, then... shouldn't Romney himself be held to the same criteria?
+And there's the rub: If Romney says his choices are guided by faith, and not open to discussion, then... shouldn't Romney himself be held to the same criteria?
 Because clearly he, and his father, and the Udalls, and many many other politicians, are clearly answering an internal moral voice that's not guided by the scriptures or elders of their churches.

-And here's where Hitchens show up again on an end-run from 2007.
+And here's where Hitchens shows up again on an end-run from 2007.

 A black candidate with ties to Louis Farrakhan could expect questions about his faith in the existence of the mad scientist Yakub, creator of the white race, or in the orbiting mother ship visited by the head of the Nation of Islam.
 What gives Romney an exemption?